EmergenciesShare on facebook

 When disaster strikes, we’re there.
 Thanks to your support, our teams are saving lives around the world right now.
 The world leader in emergency response, we believe it’s just as important to help communities to prevent crises and to support them to build their resilience in the aftermath.

-Our current priority is to address the worsening Syria crisis.
+We're also working to tackle the worsening Syria crisis.

 Samira (right) is living with 12 other members of her family in a one room shelter.
 Half of the wall is made from cardboard and plastic sheeting.
 There is hardly any heating and the floor is wet.